quality-liquid/cupid_code/Documentation/Design/HighLevel/new-high-level-team3.md

 ### Data Flow
 * HTTPS will be used to encrypt all traffic incoming and outgoing.
-* CSRF tokens with session IDs faciliated by the Django framework will be used to ensure proper authentication and authorization.
+* CSRF tokens with session IDs facilitated by the Django framework will be used to ensure proper authentication and authorization.
 * Daters will only have access to their personal information and the name and photo of Cupids who accept their jobs.
 * Cupids will be able to see only the information the Daters give to them and permissions for said information will be revoked upon job completion, Cupid dropping the job, or job timeout.
 * Management will retain broader access to data for statistics and management of users (banning bad users).